Fujifilm X-Pro3 vs Pentax K-S1

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the K-S1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the K-S1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-S1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-S1 was succeeded by the Pentax K-S2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.
+Further information on the features and operation of the X-Pro3 and K-S1 can be found, respectively, in the Fujifilm X-Pro3 Manual (free pdf) or the online Pentax K-S1 Manual.

 So how do things add up?
 Is the Fujifilm X-Pro3 better than the Pentax K-S1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.